zonuexe/dig.el/README.md

-# 🪖 dig.el
+# 🪖 digs.el

-`dig.el` is an Emacs Lisp package that provides helper macros for retrieving values from structured lists and hash tables.
-This package allows users to conveniently “dig” into nested data structures such as:
+`digs.el` is an Emacs Lisp package that provides helper macros for retrieving values from structured lists and hash tables.
+The name “digs” stands for “Dig (data) structures,” reflecting the package's ability to help users conveniently *dig* into nested data structures such as:

  * Association lists (alist)
  * Property lists (plist)
  * Hash tables
  * Indexed lists (nth)

-Instead of manually traversing these structures, `dig.el` expands lookup expressions at macro expansion time, ensuring efficient and readable deep access.
+Instead of manually traversing these structures, `digs.el` expands lookup expressions at macro expansion time, ensuring efficient and readable deep access.

 ## Usage